ui5-antares-pro/ui5-antares-pro.github.io/docs/index.md

 ### 8. (Optional) BTP Deployment Configuration (`xs-app.json`)

-If your application is deployed to the **SAP BTP environment**, it will typically include an `xs-app.json` file to configure route handling for the [Standalone or Managed AppRouter](https://help.sap.com/docs/btp/sap-business-technology-platform/application-router?locale=en-US).
+If your application is deployed to the **SAP BTP environment**, it will typically include an `xs-app.json` file to configure route handling for the [Standalone or Managed AppRouter][APPROUTER_URL].

 By default, SAP’s UI5 project generator includes the following route in the `routes` section: